 International students who choose not to go on exchange can follow minors at The Hague University instead.
-Minors are comprehensive packages of elective courses focused on a more detailed exploration of themes relevant to a student's personal goals and interests.
+Minors are comprehensive packages of elective courses focused on a more detailed exploration of themes relevant to a student's specialisation, as well as their personal goals and interests.